princeabdul99/global_fashion_retail_dwh_snowflake/README.md

 │           ├── stg/                      # Scripts for cleaning and transforming stores data using STG schema │           ├── dwh/                      # Scripts that normalizes the stores data from the STG using DWH schema
-│           ├── rpt/                      # Scripts for creating analytical reports using RPT schema │
+│           ├── rpt/                      # Scripts for creating analytical reports using RPT schema │           ├── tasks/                    # Scripts for automating pipelines │
 │       ├── /transactions/
 │           ├── ext/                      # Scripts for extracting and loading stores data using EXT schema │           ├── stg/                      # Scripts for cleaning and transforming stores data using STG schema │           ├── dwh/                      # Scripts that normalizes the stores data from the STG using DWH schema
-│           ├── rpt/                      # Scripts for creating analytical reports using RPT schema │       ├── /...
+│           ├── rpt/                      # Scripts for creating analytical reports using RPT schema │           ├── tasks/                    # Scripts for automating pipelines │       ├── /...
 │
 │       ├── /orchestrations/